After your interview, a little thanks can go a long way.

 Is it really worth risking overenthusiasm by penning an interview thank-you letter?
 In a word, yes.
-A survey conducted by TopResume found a stonking 68 per cent of hiring managers said receiving a thank-you email after an interviewimpacted their decision-making process, with almost a fifth admitting to having discarded a hopeful for not extending the courtesy.
+A survey conducted by TopResume found 68 per cent of hiring managers said receiving a thank-you email after an interview impacted their decision-making process, with almost a fifth admitting to having discarded a hopeful for not extending the courtesy.

 Having impressed with your CV and braved a face-to-face grilling, put the cherry on your job application by following our advice for post-interview thank-you notes.

-You've likely been one of more than a dozen interviewed applicants.
+You've likely been one of more than a dozen interviewed applicants during the hiring process.
 That's a decent sized pack, meaning you're at risk of slipping onto the fringes if you're not proactive with your follow up.

 Don't hesitate in sending your interview thank-you email or note ‒ with each day elapsed it loses its impact.
-After the rigours of an interview, you've earned a little downtime, but come evening you should be sitting down to draft the message.
-Ideally, you should send your thank you within 24 hours of the interview (or the next business day, if your interview was on a Friday or before a holiday).
+After the rigours of a job interview, you've earned a little downtime, but come evening you should be sitting down to draft the message.
+Ideally, you should write a thank you within 24 hours of the interview (or the next business day, if your interview was on a Friday or before a holiday).

 Don't overdo it

-While not formally part of the assessment process, a thank-you note will influence how an interviewer regards you.
+While not formally part of the assessment process, a post interview thank-you note will influence how an interviewer or hiring manager regards you.
 You're aiming for a positive impression with your expression of gratitude, but be mindful that if poorly judged, this note can act against you.